fermyon/developer/content/spin/kubernetes.md

 ## How Does It Work?

 For Kubernetes to run Spin workloads, it needs to be taught about a new runtime class.
 To do this, there is a shim for containerd.
-This compiles to a binary which must be places on the Kubernetes nodes which will host Shim pods.
+This compiles to a binary that must be placed on the Kubernetes nodes that host Shim pods.
 That binary then needs to be registered with Kubernetes as a new RuntimeClass.
-After that, wasm containers can be deployed to Kubernetes using spin k8s plugin.
+After that, wasm containers can be deployed to Kubernetes using the Spin k8s plugin.

 ## Next Steps